 A floaty Parisian fashion show as light as air inspires me to find my inner French girl.

-The French model wears a petticoat crafted from balloons.
-The model behind her flaps wings styled like a bird of paradise.
-Men sit rigidly in their seats during this Parisian fashion show, admiring these heavenly beauties.
+Wearing a petticoat crafted from balloons, the ethereal model seemingly floats by followed by another flapping her wings style like a bird of paradise.
+Men sit rigidly in their seats during this Parisian fashion show in awe of these heavenly beauties.

 Model after model glides through several small rooms used in this gala show, which is called Walking on Air.
 With names such as Legs in the Air and Silent as the Air, the costumes resemble the palette of the sky and sea in moon colours, Milky Way mosaics, frothy foam and gauzy sunlight.

 Many of the outfits have minimal construction and appear to dance as the models move to the weightless music of Bjork.
 Twenty or so of us mere mortals are squeezed into a tiny room reeking of stretched rubber from the hundreds of inflated balloons.
 A model draped in ivory and gold chiffon struggles to fit her enormous train of balloons through the narrow doorway.
-She blushes while tussling with her costume, which resembles a fishing net.
+She blushes while tussling with her costume resembling a fishing net.

-There’s an institut de beaute on virtually every corner in the French capital, and I realize these Parisiennes’ beauty and grooming regime is not a luxury – it’s simply about maintenance.
+There’s an institut de beaute on virtually every corner in the French capital, and it dawns on me the Parisienne beauty and grooming regime is not a luxury – it’s simply about maintenance.

 Entering one of these shrines to glamour, I’m overwhelmed by the volume of cosmetics, potions, perfumes, hair and skin products.
-I fumble with my euros and French nouns and verbs before settling on a musky body lotion.
+I fumble with my euros and French words before settling on a musky body lotion.

 Slinking back to the street, willowy frames sporting flirty sundresses saunter past, wafting expensive perfume.
 Breasts are unrestrained, yet their owners remain stylishly groomed, despite the uninhibited absence of underwear.
 Perhaps French women appear natural because they have learned to do more with less.
 Despite being the size of a pantry, her bathroom is a sanctuary that compels her to linger.
 This intimate oasis is an expression of her personal aesthetic.
 She applies religious care to her body.